getmyinterns/docs/gmi-docs/docs/students/interviews.md

 ## Managing Your Upcoming Interviews

+You will receive an email when an `Internship Provider` schedules an `Interview`.

-Click on **_Upcoming Interviews_** to see a list of them, with date, name of the `Internship Provider`, job, time, address and contact info.
+On the platform, click on **_Upcoming Interviews_** to see a list of them, with date, name of the `Internship Provider`, job, time, address and contact info.

 ![Upcoming Interviews](images/upcoming-interviews.png)